lino-framework/lino/docs/eidreader/countries.rst

 ====================

 Currently supported countries are Estonia_ and Belgium_.
-Contributions for other countries are welcome
-(please contact :ref:`luc` before doing a lot of work).
+Contributions for other countries are welcome (please contact the author before doing a lot of work).

 Estonia
 -------